Learning from Synthetic Data for Visual Grounding: Related Work

-Visual grounding associates textual descriptions with relevant regions within images.
-Supervised methods are typically trained with image-text-box pairs~\cite{deng2018visual, deng2021transvg, dou2021improving, kamath2021mdetr, yang2023improving}, or integrate pretrained object detectors~\cite{ren2015faster, he2017mask} to identify the most relevant regions with the textual descriptions~\cite{chen2020uniter, datta2019align2ground, gomel2023box, gupta2020contrastive, lu202012, wang2019phrase}.
-While weakly-supervised methods eschew the need for bounding boxes~\cite{arbelle2021detector, shaharabany2023similarity, shaharabany2022looking, he2023improved}, they rely on datasets such as Visual Genome~\cite{krishna2017visual}, which provide multiple phrases describing various regions in each image.
-However, the process of manually annotating dense textual descriptions and their corresponding bounding boxes is time-consuming and labor-intensive.

-Related to grounding approaches incorporating visual explanation tuning~\cite{xiao2017weakly, li2021align, yang2023improving, he2023improved}, we explore visual grounding in a generalized context, aiming to localize phrases using gradient-based model explanations rather than generating bounding boxes~\cite{li2022grounded}.
-We leverage GradCAM \cite{selvaraju2017grad}, a heatmap that denotes spatial relevance, to pinpoint phrases within images.
-Compared to boxes, heatmap provides a more flexible representation for general grounding, especially for visual content that is not easily encapsulated by boxes, such as scenarios involving multiple objects.
-The state-of-the-art method AMC~\cite{yang2023improving} proposes an attention mask consistency objective to optimize the gradient-based explanations of base-model ALBEF~\cite{li2021align} to improve localization performance.
-Similarly, we adopt ALBEF as our base model and tune it with AMC objectives on image-text-box pairs, employing a gradient-based strategy.
-This paper delves into the efficacy of synthetic image-text-box in a general visual grounding setting.
+\textbf{Visual Grounding.} Visual grounding associates textual descriptions with relevant regions within images.
+Supervised methods are typically trained with image-text-box pairs~\citep{deng2018visual, deng2021transvg, dou2021improving, kamath2021mdetr, yang2023improving}, or integrate pretrained object detectors~\citep{ren2015faster, he2017mask} to identify the most relevant regions with respect to textual descriptions~\citep{chen2020uniter, datta2019align2ground, gomel2023box, gupta2020contrastive, lu202012, wang2019phrase}.
+While weakly-supervised methods bypass the need for bounding boxes~\citep{arbelle2021detector, shaharabany2023similarity, shaharabany2022looking, he2023improved}, they rely on datasets such as Visual Genome~\citep{krishna2017visual}, which provides multiple phrases describing various regions in each image.
+However, the process of manually annotating dense textual descriptions and their corresponding boxes is time-consuming.
+Although some studies collect more data~\citep{xiao2023florence} or generate annotations for existing image-text datasets~\citep{peng2023kosmos, you2023ferret,wang2023all}, we posit that our contribution is orthogonal as we aim to investigate the feasibility and limitations of generating and using synthetic data.
+Related to grounding methods incorporating tuning of visual explanations~\citep{xiao2017weakly, li2021align, yang2023improving, he2023improved}, we explore visual grounding in a more general context, aiming to localize phrases using gradient-based model explanations({i.e.}~GradCAM~\citep{selvaraju2017grad}) rather than generating boxes~\citep{li2022grounded}.
+Compared to boxes, explanation maps provide a more flexible representation that can be used for text referring to multiple objects or background regions.
+The state-of-the-art grounding method in this category is AMC~\citep{yang2023improving}, which proposed an attention mask consistency objective to optimize the gradient-based explanations of~ALBEF~\citep{li2021align} to improve localization performance.
+We adopt ALBEF as our main base model and tune it with attention mask consistency on image-text-box triplets as a testbed for our generated data.